kovymun/lupus-together-landing-react-ts/README.md

 | **CSRF & CORS Middleware**               | Default Django middleware enabled.                                                            | Restricts cross-origin and CSRF attacks.                  |
 | **Environment Variables**                | Secrets and credentials stored in `.env`.                                                     | Protects sensitive information from exposure.             |

-markdown table here in this table there should be what was implemented and why it was implemented?

 ### Testing

 #### Back-end testing (Django + Pytest)